TheImagingSource/tiscamera/doc/pages/cameras.rst

       ``tcam-firmware-update``

-      firmware-update is not part of a standard tiscamera installation.
+      tcam-firmware-update is not part of a standard tiscamera installation.
-      To get the tool you have to manually compile the tiscamera repository. firmware-update can then be found in the build directory under `tools/firmware-update/`.
+      You can find it here: https://github.com/theimagingsource/tcam-firmware-update

    .. group-tab:: Usb-3.X